<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=196353&amp;fmt=gif">

 You can find a lot of information about surgery center KPIs and benchmarking online, and even more is shared during conferences and webinars.
 This information can provide recommendations concerning everything from how you should analyze data and establish goals to how you should measure and monitor performance.
 The information may also highlight revenue cycle areas to focus on for improvement.

-While these resources can be helpful in improving revenue cycle performance, it's important that the efforts you ultimately undertake speak to your ASC's specific needs.
-For example, your surgery center may already do well with patient collections (an area receiving significant attention these days) but can improve days in accounts receivable (A/R) over 90.
+While these resources can help improve revenue cycle performance, it's important that the efforts you ultimately undertake speak to your ASC's specific needs.
+For example, your surgery center may already do well with patient collections but could benefit from efforts to improve days in accounts receivable (A/R) over 90.

 3. Get into the weeds